Coronavirus: what are asymptomatic and mild COVID-19?

 Short and sweet

-The extremely small (under 100 micrometre) aerosol droplets emitted by someone infected when they breathe or talk are much lighter than the droplets of about 300 micrometres produced when they cough or sneeze.
+The extremely small (under 100 micrometre) aerosol droplets emitted by someone with COVID-19 when they breathe or talk are much lighter than the droplets of about 300 micrometres produced when they cough or sneeze.

 These aerosol droplets are now known to hang around in the air for hours, becoming more concentrated in the vicinity of the infected person.
 So reducing the time people spend together, as well as concentrating on ventilation, are key.

 Because these droplets are so tiny and light, they are easily dispersed by the slightest air current.
-If permitted to do so, holding your gathering outside (a tent is fine as long as it's not completely enclosed - keep one or two sides open for through-draft) is ideal to reduce the risk.
-This hugely reduces the concentration of aerosol droplets, which makes infection much less likely.
+The ultimate way to reduce your risk while meeting people is to hold your gathering outside (a tent is fine as long as it's not completely enclosed - keep one or two sides open for through-draught).
+This hugely reduces the concentration of aerosol droplets, which makes COVID-19 infection much less likely.
 Failing this, keep windows and doors open to increase ventilation and disperse the droplets.
-Make sure that you have checked the rules for the tier you live in.

 Baby, it's cold outside